tomsik68/mclauncher-api/README.md

 Tomsik68's Custom Minecraft Launcher
 =================

-Tomsik68's Minecraft Launcher.
 Adds compatibility with offline mode, newer &amp; older versions of minecraft.
 Currently it can only run older versions.
 Compatibility with new system incoming...

 =================
-## Aim of the project
+## Aim of the project ##
 + Create a functional minecraft launcher
 + Create an up-to-date wiki full of minecraft launcher system documentation

-## License
+## License ##
 + You can redistribute the launcher, but you have to credit the original author and link to this page.
 + You can't use any services that pay you for link clicks(such as adfly) to redirect people this page or the launcher download.
 + You can use source code or its parts in your own projects as long as your projects are free(don't have to be open-source) and you give credit to the original author of the source.